egaillar/fire-task/README.md

 **raw_data** folder contains raw preference and naturalness ratings by rating method (Likert scale, sliding scale, pairwise comparison, or Fast Image Rating Experiment (FIRE))

-**preprocessed_data** folder contains post-exclusion preference and naturalness ratings with image scores given by each participant extracted
+**preprocessed_data** folder contains post-exclusion preference and naturalness ratings with image scores given by each participant extracted.
+Files were preprocessed both with and without attention check trials and saved as individual .csvs

 *Image score for Likert and sliding scale methods:* numerical rating given to each image